oscarcapote/MMSBM_library/docs/source/index.rst

 |Python Version| |Documentation|

-A Python library for implementing Bipartite Mixed-Membership Stochastic Block Models (BiMMSBM) with metadata integration for bipartite network analysis and link prediction.
+A Python library for implementing Mixed-Membership Stochastic Block Models (MMSBM) with metadata integration for bipartite network analysis and link prediction.

 Overview
 --------